 Genuine CO2 reductions “Beyond Carbon Zero”

 Germany has set course to become climate neutral by 2045.
 We at MVV will be climate neutral by 2040 already.
-And we aim to go one step further: We will be the first energy company in Germany to actually become climate positive.
+And we aim to go one step further: We will be one of the first energy companies in Germany to actually become climate positive.
 Our target for the period from 2040 onwards is: “Beyond Carbon Zero”.
 This way, we are making a major contribution to limiting global warming to 1.5 °C in line with the Paris Climate Agreement.

 We are becoming #climatepositive – and achieving genuine CO2 reductions.

 In the long term, MVV will not only be climate neutral, it will actually become climate positive.
 We will then remove more harmful greenhouse gases from the atmosphere than we emit.
 The key to this is waste incineration.

 CO2 is released both when non-recyclable waste decomposes naturally and when it is incinerated.
 At our waste incineration plants, we can capture the greenhouse gas from the smoke after incineration and then store this gas securely.